Risk Assessment and Treatment

-- Participant, Winter 2012"The course provided a good overall learning with enough depth to understand the information, and if need be afterwards I know where more information is available to do my job.
-Enjoyed the instructor, Steve Scullion, he had many real life examples."
+"The course provided a good overall learning with enough depth to understand the information, and if need be afterwards I know where more information is available to do my job."

 - Participant, Winter 2012

-By exploring selection, implementation and monitoring of risk control techniques, this course will assist you and your organization to prevent or minimize actual loss.
+By exploring selection, implementation and monitoring of risk assessment and treatment techniques, this course will assist you and your organization to prevent or minimize actual loss.
 This is the second of three courses required to obtain the Canadian Risk Management Certificate.

 Subjects covered in this course include:

 - accident causes and costs